 So far, 13 individuals from banks including Bank of America, JPMorgan Chase & Co.
-(JPM) and UBS AG (UBSN) have pleaded guilty in the Justice Department’s investigation.
+(JPM:US) and UBS AG (UBSN) have pleaded guilty in the Justice Department’s investigation.
 Bank of America, JPMorgan, UBS, Wells Fargo & Co.
-(WFC) and General Electric Co. have paid more than $700 million in restitution and penalties.
+(WFC:US) and General Electric Co. have paid more than $700 million in restitution and penalties.

 Bank of America, which self-reported the illegal activity, has been cooperating for more than four years with Justice Department prosecutors who say that bankers paid kickbacks to CDR Financial Products to rig bids on investment contracts sold to local governments.
 Municipalities bought the contracts with money raised through bond sales, which allowed them to earn a return until the funds were needed for schools, roads, and other public works.